david-wolgemuth/genesis/RUNBOOK.md

 - What the agent recommends exploring next and why
 - Any connections noticed — "this mechanism might interact with X which isn't implemented yet"

 This document should be readable by someone who has never seen the codebase.
-It references the highlights by relative link.
+It references the camera script keyframes by frame number so the reader can scrub the viewer to the relevant moments.

 ### 9. Record